share this post

 • Bake for 50-55 minutes in the oven's center.
 The fan-bake mode is the best.

 • After 50 minutes, prick the center of the loaf with a skewer to test.
 If it comes out clean, it is cooked.
-If not, it means the bread is still wet inside, cover the loaf pan with a piece of foil, reduce heat to 350°F (180°C), and keep baking for 20-30 minutes until cooked in the middle.
+If not, it means the bread is still wet inside.
+Cover the loaf pan with a piece of foil, reduce the heat to 350°F (180°C), and keep baking for 20-30 minutes until cooked in the middle.

 • Lift the bread out of the pan using the parchment paper.